informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### Remote Functions

-The Tendermint Full Node exposes the following functions over remote procedure calls.
+Peers expose the following functions over remote procedure calls.
 The "Expected precondition" are only expected for correct peers (as no assumption is made on internals of faulty processes [FS-A-PEER]).